-Summary: There are situations when some script or command-line utility need to be executed as a result of Web UI command execution.
-This article provide a step-by-step guidance on adding a script execution rule to the web action rule execution chain.
+Summary: There are situations when some script or command-line utility needs to be executed as a result of Web UI command execution.
+This article provides step-by-step guidance on adding a script execution rule to the web action rule execution chain.

-Important: Running custom scripts and external command-line tools from within Cayosoft Administrator may lead to performance degradation, unpredictable behavior, incompatibility issues or data corruption.
-The compatibility of the script with the Cayosoft Administrator and target system behavior is a sole responsibility of the customer.
-Note that external script and command-line tool need to be tested with each upgrade of Cayosoft Administrator.
+Important: Running custom scripts and external command-line tools from within Cayosoft Administrator may lead to performance degradation, unpredictable behavior, incompatibility issues, or data corruption.
+The compatibility of the script with the Cayosoft Administrator and target system behavior is the sole responsibility of the customer.
+Note that the external script and command-line tool need to be tested with each upgrade of the Cayosoft Administrator.

 Prepare a script to run after Web UI command

 When running a script after some command is executed in the Web UI, the script often needs to identify the object being selected by the user for the command.